The Hokies rank No. 24 in Athlon's Top 25 for 2020

 Hamilton is not inheriting an empty cupboard, though.
 The strength of the defense comes in the back seven.
 Rayshard Ashby is as solid as they come at Mike linebacker, with 225 tackles in two years as a starter.
 It’s a loaded linebacker room, so much so that even though junior Dax Hollifield is the projected starter at backer, Tech’s got two athletic, rangy players in Alan Tisdale and 6'6" Amare Barno who need to see the field too.

-The secondary should be solid as long as it’s healthy.
-Caleb Farley and Jermaine Waller were quietly one of the best cornerback duos in the ACC last year, combining for 29 passes defended and seven interceptions.
+The secondary should be solid, but this unit suffered a major loss in July when cornerback Caleb Farley decided to opt out of the 2020 season and start preparing for the NFL Draft.
+Farley and Jermaine Waller were quietly one of the best cornerback duos in the ACC last year, combining for 29 passes defended and seven interceptions.
 Divine Deablo is a well-built free safety, and the time is now for one-time stud recruit Devon Hunter to seize the rover spot.

 If there’s a question mark, it’s on the line, though the Hokies have three solid seniors in the mix and added Youngstown State grad transfer Justus Reed (12.5 sacks in 2019) to help what has been a listless pass rush.
 Tech hasn’t had a defensive lineman finish with even five sacks the last two seasons.

-With all but one starter back, this could be a more Hokies-like defense than Foster fielded in his final few years.
+With all but two starters back, this could be a more Hokies-like defense than Foster fielded in his final few years.
 Although Tech had its moments last year, with back-to-back shutouts of Georgia Tech and Pittsburgh, it also struggled to close things out, giving away fourth-quarter leads in losses to Notre Dame, Virginia and Kentucky.

 Previewing Virginia Tech’s Specialists for 2020